davidvazteixeira/level-power/README.md

 # Level Power

-Creates a difficult progression, organized in levels.
+Creates a progression of difficulties, organized in levels.

 # Use